 How to prepare the roadmap to digital transformation?

 Like any good action plan, it’s all about the preparation.
 Here are a few areas of focus for any company to consider when building out their roadmap:

-→ Digital Connectivity: Are you ready to digitize our assets?
+Are you ready to digitize our assets?
 Do you have the technical assets in place to capture and store the data?
-Networking your machines and ensuring that all production data can be captured is one of the most essential capabilities for real-time analytics.
+Networking your machines and ensuring that all production data can be captured is one of the most essential capabilities for real-time analytics in manufacturing.

-Visualizing your roadmap and where your organization lands within it will help define what steps you can take to create immediate value, where/when to invest time and resources, and most importantly how to advance forward to the next stages.
+Visualizing your roadmap to IIoT implementation and where your organization lands within it will help define what steps you can take to create immediate value, where/when to invest time and resources, and most importantly how to advance forward to the next stages.

 It’s time to shift the focus from the future to the now, and the questions you need to ask yourself really should be: how do we know where we are now so we can know what the next step is?
 Do you have the technical assets in place to take that next step?
 Do you have the assets and buy-in necessary for that step to succeed?
 Does your organization have the necessary institutional support to begin your Digital journey?

 Originally this article was published here.